ruby-rdf/linkeddata/README.md

 # Linked Data for Ruby

-This is a metadistribution of [RDF.rb][] including all currently available and usable parsing/serialization plugins, intended to make producing and consuming [Linked Data][] with Ruby as quick & easy as possible.
+This is a meta-distribution of [RDF.rb][] including all currently available and usable parsing/serialization plugins, intended to make producing and consuming [Linked Data][] with Ruby as quick & easy as possible.